 In September 2013 a temporary shelter was constructed for the children to live in while a new Bethel is being built.
 Looks can be deceiving.
 This shelter is weatherproof and safe, which is a big improvement on many of the homes the children come from.

-Plans for a set of small buildings to accommodate different groups of children in a flexible way is in place.
-We are currently having a major fundraising drive for this project to enable the building to be completed.
-With your help, we can raise the money to build a new Bethel with room for a large number of children in a community that is safe, loving and caring.
+Plans for a set of small buildings to accommodate different groups of children in a flexible way began.
+We concluded a successful fundraising drive for this project in 2017, which enabled the building work to be completed.
+With your help, we were able to build a new Bethel with room for a large number of children in a community that is safe, loving and caring.